emiljanohoxha/skill-matrix/Emiljano_Dairy.md

 ## Day 5, Tuesday

-We started the day with a bug from the weekend consisting in getting some specific queries,/ and with the help of our mentor Rezart we managed to fix it and keep going on the project in adding mutation to make insert and update,/ we managed to put it into project really quick with some little issiues,/ later on we added some other features like a progress and pagination component,and also tried to refactor dhe code ando make it more clean.
+We started the day with a bug from the weekend consisting in getting some specific queries,
+and with the help of our mentor Rezart we managed to fix it and keep going on the project in adding mutation to make insert and update,
+we managed to put it into project really quick with some little issiues,
+later on we added some other features like a progress and pagination component,and also tried to refactor dhe code ando make it more clean.